 For this example, we'll use “blood pressure cuff” as the keyword.

-Click on the Search button to proceed and see the results for that particular keyword.
+Click on the Search button to proceed and see the results for that keyword.

 The Keyword Wizard now presents its findings with the number of related keywords, the total volume for those keywords, and a list of relevant keywords ranked by their search volume on Amazon.
 You can also filter based on the number of competitors for that keyword.

-Now, if we take a closer look at the keywords, an incredible amount of information starts to emerge.
+Now, if we inspect the keywords, an incredible amount of information emerges.
 The “blood pressure cuff” phrase has a volume of around 69k but the competitor count is over 1,300.
 When compared to “blood pressure cuffs for home use” it's clear which keyword we should target.
 Simply adding “for home use” at the end of our keyword renders higher search volume and half the competition.

 There are also some other keywords with low competition yet respectable volume, such as “blood pressure monitor wrist cuff,” “manual blood pressure cuff,” and “blood pressure cuff manual.”
 It is important, however, to ensure you don't pick a keyword with volume and competition potential but no relation to your own product.
 For example, “stethoscope and blood pressure cuff sets” shows some great volume and low competition, but does our product actually provide a stethoscope in addition to the blood pressure cuff?
 If not, that's a recipe for product returns and disgruntled customers.

 After the initial search, you can click on several other search buttons to narrow your search.
-The Sellzone Keyword Wizard offers buttons to make a Broad Match, Phrase Match, or Exact Match.
+The Sellzone Keyword Wizard offers buttons to make a Broad Match, Phrase Match, Exact Match, or Related Match.
 Each of these displays different results because they get more strict as to whether or not the keyword must be included.
+The Broad Match search offers variations of the keyword based on the seed keyword you initially typed.
+It's the best opportunity to get the widest general coverage in your search.

 The easiest way to find low-competition keywords is by clicking the Competitors filter.
 That brings the lower or higher competition keywords to the top.

-It's also possible to send the lower volume keywords to the top if you'd like to exclude a bunch of keywords that don't make sense to target.
+It's also possible to send the lower volume keywords to the top if you'd like to exclude a bunch of keywords that make little sense to target.

 Let's complete one more search to provide you with a few more insights into how the Keyword Wizard functions and what to look for.